aeroimperial-optimization/QUINOPT/docs/05_advanced_examples/planeCouetteBF.rst

     >> D1PHI = jacobian(PHI,z);
     >> D2PHI = jacobian(D1PHI,z);

 We are now in a position to define the integral inequalities.
-Of course, only a finite number of wavenumbers can be implemented in QUINOPT; guided by the results of Plasting & Kerswell (J. Fluid Mech., 2003) we consider the first 41 wavenumbers, which corresponds to considering :math:`k\leq 10` only.
+Of course, only a finite number of wavenumbers can be implemented in QUINOPT; guided by the results of `Plasting & Kerswell, *J. Fluid Mech.* 477, 363–379 (2003) <https://dx.doi.org/10.1017/S0022112002003361>`_, we consider the first 41 wavenumbers, which corresponds to considering :math:`k\leq 10` only.

 .. code:: matlab